njosselyn13/Ens-Stat-Ind-Mods/README.md

       - real
       - sketch

-Repeat this for not just "full", but also for "subset_50" and "subset_20" and put all 3 of these parent folders into one folder named DomainNet (or whatever you'd like to call it).
 In each domain folder (clipart, infograph, painting, quickdraw, real, and sketch) there will be 345 folders for each class with each of their respective images in these folders.

 In each of the excel files provided, there are 6 sheets corresponding to each of the 6 domains.
 In each sheet there are 345 columns corresponding to each of the 345 classes.
 For each class the list of image names are provided.
 Using the excel file name, sheet names, column names, and image file names you should be able to reconstruct the above folder structures.